Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Factorized generator governing the dynamics of the probability

-For vanishing-current B.C. where the steady current vanishes (detailed-balance) and where the steady state is the equilibrium steady state $P_{eq}(x) $, the similarity transformation described in the previous subsection has important consequences for the spectral analysis of the relaxation towards equilibrium.
+For the vanishing-current B.C. of Eq. \ref{vanishinhJ} leading to the vanishing steady current $J_{eq}=0$ (detailed-balance) and to the equilibrium steady state of Eq. \ref{rhoeq}, the similarity transformation described in the previous subsection has important consequences for the spectral analysis of the relaxation towards equilibrium as described in textbooks \cite{gardiner,vankampen,risken}.
 Let us assume that the real eigenvalues of the quantum Hamiltonian ${\cal H}$ are only discrete $E_n$ labelled by $n=0,1,..,+\infty$, so that the spectral decomposition of the Euclidean quantum propagator reads